Skip to content

 One of the differences is the size and weight of both these tools.
 The size and weight of an angle grinder are more than that of a die grinder.
 Die grinders are smaller and lighter.
 Die grinders are typically 5 to 10 inches in length and weigh between 10 and 11 pounds.
 An angle grinder, on the other hand, is much larger, with a length ranging from 12 to 18 inches and a weight ranging from 12 to 20 pounds, depending on the model.

-The working of tools can be influenced by their size and weight.
+Their size and weight can influence the working of tools.
 Because die grinders are small and compact, they are considerably easier to use.

 The second most significant difference is the design of both these tools.
 The head of a die grinder is typically parallel to the tool's body.
 This design allows you to reach tight locations that would otherwise be inaccessible.
 Because there is no side handle, you must operate by grabbing the body with both hands.
 There's also no safeguard.

 On the other hand, the angle grinder head is angled to the right.
-It has a side handle on top, which makes it more convenient and safe to use.
+It is safer to use and more convenient because of the side handle on top.
 A safety guard protects the disc/wheel from sparks, dust, and other hazards.

 Another significant difference between these tools is their usability.
 Die grinders are smaller and lighter than angle grinders, and they have a user-friendly design.
 It is simple to operate with just one hand.